f3rb123/kill_flutter/README.md

 ## Disclaimer

 This tool is intended for **authorized security testing only**.
-Only use on applications you have explicit written permission to test.
+Only use it on applications you have explicit written permission to test.
 The author is not responsible for any misuse or damage caused by this tool.

 ---